 Within the last ten days we have been deluged by reports from Iran and what the Iranians have been doing, and also with the many reports of what we as Americans have been doing in return to vent our collective anger.
 But simply put there is little that we can do to Iran, to Iranian students, to the Ayatollah or for that matter to anyone, that will get the hostages returned.
 We could of course give in to the demands that the Shah be returned but that is not only against our principles but also against the basic idea of freedom upon which this nation was founded.
 We all hope the Iranians keep their heads and eventually return the hostages but if they don't, what alternative do we have?
 If we attacked Iran, we would have to wipe out almost the entire nation to the last man, woman and child.
 They would fight a Holy War, just as they did a short year ago.
 To totally destroy Iran would be a permanent scar on the American character.
 Can anyone tell me how we can effectively wage war on a nation that small and come up a winner in any sense of the word?
 We could beat up on the Iranian student but how could we justify that action? attack the Iranian students would only bring more hatred and reprisals between Iran and the U.S. The students should be deported if in violation of our laws, but by the same rule our citizens should be held to the law.
 Losing our heads will only lead to more troubles, and could lose what we have to save, the sixty hostages in Tehran.
 We must save the hostages in diplomatic ways for we can't revenge their deaths.
-Pray for peace, don't lobby for Dear Editor: James W. Keating Alumni inaccurately portrayed Dear Editor:
+Pray for peace, don't lobby for Dear Editor:

+James W. Keating

+Alumni inaccurately

+Dear Editor:

 The article "Reflections on Notre Dame" (Nov.
 16) by S.J.
 Kotz and M. Hymie Heany is not an accurate portrayal of the alumni, nor does it reflect the true spirit of the Notre Dame community.
-As a freshman at Notre Dame I am tickled by the influx of alumni upon our campus each football weekend.
+I am tickled by the influx of alumni upon our campus each football weekend.
 How can one not take pleasure in seeing people enjoy themselves in a healthy way.
-Each game is a chance for some deserving alumni to return to his alma mater and perhapserecapture a forgotten memory or see an old friend. chance for a "friend" of Notre don't start now, when will we?
-Dame to leave his daily routine behind-that of long hours in out the years to offer opportunithe office or above a hor ties for students to challenge stove--and sit back and relax themselves to go beyond the amidst tailgaters spent in an everyday routines.
-Other volafternoon resplendent with the unteer/service organizations on sun's warm rays reflecting off the golden dome.
+Each game is a chance for some deserving alumni to return to his alma mater and perhaps recapture a forgotten memory or see an old friend.
+A football weekend is a chance for a "friend" of Notre Dame to leave his daily routine behind-that of long hours in the office or above a hot stove--and sit back and relax amidst tailgaters spent in an afternoon resplendent with the unteer/service organizations on sun's warm rays reflecting off the golden dome.